 Oliver James fell in love with birds and the Mono Basin at a young age.
 He first arrived at Mono Lake as a participant in the fifth annual Chautauqua in 2006.
 In 2008 he joined a study of breeding Tachycineta swallows in Lee Vining Canyon and in 2011 was the Mono Lake Committee's Birding Intern.
 Oliver has sought birds and other creatures from Alaska to Peru but currently resides in Oakland, CA. He is the author-illustrator of Birds of Berkeley published in 2018 from Heyday Press.

-Maya Khosla has written “Web of Water: Life in Redwood Creek” (non-fiction) and “Keel Bone” (poems), essays including “Tapping the Fire, Turning the Steam: Securing the Future with Geothermal Energy” and “Notes from the Field.”
+Maya Khosla was recently selected to serve as the Poet Laureate of Sonoma County (2018-2019).
+She has written “Web of Water: Life in Redwood Creek” (non-fiction) and “Keel Bone” (poems).
+Her new collection of poems, “Unknown World on Fire,” is forthcoming from Sixteen Rivers Press.
 Awards from Save Our Seas Foundation have supported her writing about climate change and other impacts on sea turtles.
 She has won awards from Bear Star Press, Flyway Journal, and Poets and Writers.
 Her screenwriting efforts include narratives for Shifting Undercurrents and Village of Dust, City of Water, award-winning documentary films.
-She is currently working on a film about post-fire habitats in the Sierra Nevada and Cascades Mountains entitled “Searching for Gold Spot: The Wild after Wildfire,” with support from the Audubon Society, Patagonia, Fund for Wild Nature and Environment Now.
-“Fire Works,” a short excerpt and trailer of the film project, can be found at https://conbio.org/publications/scb-news-blog/fire-works
+Support from Audubon Society, Patagonia, Fund for Wild Nature and Environment Now assisted in the completion of “Searching for the Gold Spot: The Wild after Wildfire,” her first film.
+She is currently continuing her efforts to document post-fire habitats and biodiversity in the Sierra Nevada and Cascades Mountains.
+“Fire Works,” a short excerpt and trailer of the film project, can be found at https://conbio.org/publications/scb-news-blog/fire-works.
+Recent research has revealed that California spotted owls and other raptors fare well in post-fire forests (https://boomcalifornia.com/2017/10/20/heating-up-california-spotted-owls-and-wildfire).

 Sara Kokkelenberg is the Stewardship Coordinator for Eastern Sierra Land Trust.
 She is pleased to be living and working in the incredible beauty of the Eastside and to be continuously learning from conservation experts in their fields.
 Although born in a suburb of Chicago, she couldn't be happier with Bishop's desert paradise and easy access to the mountains.
 She spends most of her free time running from one adventure to the next - highlining, hiking, and climbing.